Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 + The fork intends to make the functionality of the former "Sexy Polling" plugin available for Joomla 4, because the original plugin is not provided and supported any more
 + A patch was added to fix a reported [security issue](https://www.exploit-db.com/exploits/50927)
 + Some limitations of the former FREE version were removed
-+ The Joomla update system to check and install new releases of the plugin was added
++ Support for the Joomla update system was added to check and install new releases of the plugin
 + **The code was migrated to the Joomla 4.x CMS and module API, while still keeping it usable for Joomla 3.10**
 + The latest release can be used for both Joomla 4.x and Joomla 3.10